quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Coarse_Coding.md

     }
 }
 ```
-This class allows you to create RBF features and evaluate their response at any given state \(s\).
+This class allows you to create RBF features and evaluate their response at any given state $s$.
 x??

 ---